-The State University of New York Maritime College community comes together each year for Orientation and Indoctrination, Training Ship Cruise (Cadet) and Spring Fest.
+State University of New York Maritime College students' favorite campus traditions are Orientation and Indoctrination, Training Ship Cruise (Cadet) and Spring Fest.

-State University of New York Maritime College offers housing.
+State University of New York Maritime College offers housing for students.
 Students are required to live on campus through senior year.
 First year students are given no special consideration for on-campus housing.

 The majority of State University of New York Maritime College students live on campus.
 In 2021, 76% of undergrads at State University of New York Maritime College lived in some kind of on-campus housing and 24% of students lived off-campus or commuted to State University of New York Maritime College.
 There are 1,312 spots available in on-campus housing for all 1,511 undergraduates.
 In the 2020-21 school year, 1,149 students chose to live in campus housing.
 On the weekends, about 25% students stay on-campus.
 First year students are not allowed to park a car on campus.

-State University of New York Maritime College offers coed housing and .
+State University of New York Maritime College offers coed housing.